-The direct referral process allows resource consent applications, requiring authority and heritage protection authority requirements to be considered directly by the Environment court.
+The direct referral process allows resource consent applications, requiring authority and heritage protection authority requirements to be considered directly by the Environment Court.
 This fast-tracking process was included in the 2009 amendments to the RMA and was designed to allow some significant projects to be commence quicker than they might have otherwise by avoiding the need for a council hearing prior to an appeal to the court.

-Over 2017/18, five matters were referred to the court directly pursuant to sections 87G and or 198E provisions of the RMA:
+Over 2018/19, four matters were referred to the court directly pursuant to sections 87G 198E provisions of the RMA: